sdsddsd1/mywayland/README.md

 However when you migrate from an classical KISS Xorg installation some rebuilds are needed to pickup Wayland: gtk+3, intel-vaapi-driver, libav, mesa, mpv, sdl*, webkit2gtk.
 Maybe more.
+The repoduplicates which dont pickup Wayland automtically are added with modified buildfiles.
 Make sure to have KMS enabled.
 ```